What’s the most common style essence?

 Because it’s plausible that these morphed faces, created by averaging across many different faces, may reflect the most common style type—the type of the “average” person.

-So instead of having to type dozens or hundreds of randomly-selected laypeople to determine the most common style essences, we might be able to type just a single facial morph to get our answer.
+So instead of having to type hundreds or thousands of randomly-selected laypeople to determine the most common style essences, we might be able to type just a single facial morph to get our answer.

 The most common style essence?